171k/KaliCheatsheet/README.md

-##Hello!
+## Qwack!

-Kali Linux Cheatsheet I made for ducklings in CTF!
+This is a Kali Linux Cheatsheet I made for ducklings in CTF!

-Feel Free to contact me if I made a mistake in the cheatsheet
+Feel Free to contact me if I made a mistake in the cheatsheet.
+Thank you!!